zheksoon/snapdrag/README.md

 ## Draggable lifecycle

-Draggable configuration can have callbacks for different events in the lifecycle of the drag interaction.
+Draggable configuration has callbacks for different events in the lifecycle of the drag interaction.

 There are three of them: `onDragStart`, `onDragMove`, and `onDragEnd`.